The ancient Greeks thought of themselves as the only truly civilized people; anyone who was not Greek was considered to be “barbarian.”

 Job reminds us that faithfulness does not always come with a pretty, peaceful piety; sometimes authentic faith demands questions, argument and fierce honesty.

-Cornelius reminds us that God honors every act of faithfulness and graciousness; God will respond to even the slightest breathing of hope.
+Cornelius reminds us that God honors every act of faithfulness and graciousness; God will respond to even the slightest breathing of hope and glimmer of faith.

 Peter reminds us how understanding and awareness grow gradually, often one personal encounter at a time.
-“Anthropology trumps theology,” a wise friend has taught me.
+“Anthropology trumps theology.”

-Cornelius and Peter and the faithful Gentiles among us remind us that we should never be surprised at the people God is bringing together in order to create shalom in God’s own time, in God’s own mysterious way.
+Job, Cornelius and Peter and all the faithful Gentiles among us remind us that we should never be surprised at the people God is bringing together in order to create shalom in God’s own time, and in God’s own mysterious way.